rtravitz/portfolio/m1_portfolio.markdown

 **Evaluation Scores:**

+*Functional Expectations |*
-*Functional Expectations:* 4: Application fulfills all base expectations and one extension
+**4**: Application fulfills all base expectations and one extension

+*Test-Driven Development |*
-*Test-Driven Development:* 4: Application is broken into components which are well tested in both isolation and integration using appropriate data
+**4**: Application is broken into components which are well tested in both isolation and integration using appropriate data

-*Encapsulation / Breaking Logic into Components:* 4: Application is expertly divided into logical components each with a clear, single responsibility
+*Encapsulation / Breaking Logic into Components |* **4**: Application is expertly divided into logical components each with a clear, single responsibility

-*Fundamental Ruby & Style:* 4: Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring
+*Fundamental Ruby & Style |*
+**4**: Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring

+*Enumerable & Collections |*
-*Enumerable & Collections:* 4: Application consistently makes use of the best-choice Enumerable methods
+**4**: Application consistently makes use of the best-choice Enumerable methods

-(feedback to me)
+**Feedback**

+*-From Morgan Slimak:*

+"Ryan was a great partner.
+I like Ryan"

 --------------